RichardDooling/LegalPro/Chapter_7/Chapter_7.md

 Rule 1.6(b)(6): "a lawyer may reveal information &hellip; to comply with other law or a court order."

 Rule 3.4(c): "a lawyer shall not &hellip; knowingly disobey an obligation under the rules of a tribunal, except &hellip;"

+#### Model Rule 1.6 Comment 12

+> When disclosure of information relating to the representation appears to be required by other law, the lawyer must discuss the matter with the client to the extent required by Rule 1.4.

+> If, however, the other law supersedes this Rule and requires disclosure, paragraph (b)(6) permits the lawyer to make such disclosures as are necessary to comply with the law.

 ### New Rule 1.6(c)